Considering a job at Starbucks?

 There are two kinds of payments we have to think about: gross and net pay.

-Gross pay is what an employee, our Starbucks barista in this situation, earns as is with no taxes or deductions.
+Gross pay is what an employee, our Starbucks barista in this situation, earns, as is, with no taxes or deductions.

 If Starbucks says, “We’ll pay you $10.00 per hour,” and the barista works an eight-hour shift, she will make $80.00 in gross pay.